Real-world models for multiple term structures: a unifying HJM semimartingale framework: Proof of Theorem

-where the inequality follows from the fact that $Z^{n(s)}(1+X)$ is a supermartingale on $[0,n(s)]$.
+where the inequality follows from the fact that $D^{n(s)}(1+X)$ is a supermartingale on $[0,n(s)]$.
 This shows that the supermartingale property holds for $t\in(s,n(s)]$.
-Proceeding by induction, to prove that $Z$ is a supermartingale deflator it suffices to show that, if the supermartingale property holds for $t\in(s,n(s)+l]$, for some $l\in\N$, then it also holds for $t\in(n(s)+l,n(s)+l+1]$.
+To prove that $D$ is a supermartingale deflator, it suffices to show that the supermartingale property holds for $t\in(s,n(s)+l]$, for all $l\in\N$.
+We proceed by induction on $l$.
+Suppose that the supermartingale property holds for $t\in(s,n(s)+l]$, for some $l \in \mathbb{N}$.
+By the induction hypothesis, it suffices to prove the property for $t \in (n(s)+l, n(s)+l+1]$.
 To this effect, we compute

-where the first inequality follows from the supermartingale property of $Z^{n(s)+l+1}(1+X)$ on the interval $[0,n(s)+l+1]$ and the second inequality from the induction step.
-Since $Z_0=1$, this completes the proof that the process $Z$ defined in \eqref{eq:defZ} is a supermartingale deflator in the sense of Definition \ref{def:deflators}.
-We now prove that $1/Z\in 1+\cX_1$.
+where the first inequality follows from the supermartingale property of $D^{n(s)+l+1}(1+X)$ on the interval $[0,n(s)+l+1]$ and the second inequality from the induction step.
+Since $D_0=1$, this completes the proof that the process $D$ defined in \eqref{eq:defZ} is a supermartingale deflator in the sense of Definition \ref{def:deflators}.
+We now prove that $1/D\in 1+\cX_1$.
 To this effect, note that